Donkey Tail Plant &

 Light Requirements

-The donkey tail succulent prefers full sunlight to partial sun.
+When growing indoors, the donkey tail succulent prefers a window that receives indirect bright light.
 It can also tolerate some direct sunlight, but it's important to avoid exposing the donkey's tail to too much direct sunlight, as this can cause the leaves to burn.

-It's a good idea to place the succulent near a window that receives indirect bright light.
 If you notice that the blue-green leaves are turning yellow or brown, it may be a sign that this Sedum donkey tail is getting too much direct sunlight.
-Remember, it is important to provide at least 4-6 hours of bright light for the plump and healthy stem in the hanging basket.

 Optimal Soil & Fertilizer Needs